-Research demonstrates that consumers are willing to provide zero-party data information (including consent, preferences, and insights) when it is presented in context, offers a clear benefit to them (i.e. protects privacy, saves time, saves money, etc.), is easy to understand, and is an easy task to complete.
+Research demonstrates that consumers are willing to provide information (including consent, preferences, and insights) when it is presented in context, offers a clear benefit to them (i.e. protects privacy, saves time, saves money, etc.), is easy to understand, and easy to complete.

 Real-life application of this principle means that the ideal time and location for consent collection is determined by the customer journey.
-Structuring the ask from the customer's perspective, at moments that matter, improves the odds of receiving permission to collect, store and use customer zero-party data at a later time.
+Structuring the ask from the customer's perspective, at moments that matter, improves the odds of receiving permission to collect, store and use customer data at a later time.
 For example, asking for permission to send communications related to product updates during the registration process is relevant to that part of their customer journey and likely to elicit a positive response.